OksanaShulha/oksanashulha.github.io/README.md

 ## **Hey you!**
-Thank for visiting me personal page but sorry it is not ready yet :grimacing: I'm currently work on my first individual project in which I want to create a directory and contact page with me :computer: So don't be disappointed and please come back in few days or maybe right tomorrow (if i'll get super power tonight :smile:) Promise, I'll try to impress you:blush:
+Thank you for visiting my personal page but sorry it is not ready yet)) I'm currently work on my first individual project in which I want to create a directory and contact page with me.
+So don't be disappointed and please come back in few days or maybe right tomorrow (if i'll get super power tonight)) ) Promise, I'll try to impress you ;)
 ### So see ya soon!